Shen-Cao/diqkd-flexible-air/README.md

 ## Library py_aff3ct

 This project uses the py_aff3ct library to implement polar codec.
+You may use `git submodule update --init --recursive` to initialize and update all submodules.
 To compile the library, follow the instructions in [py_aff3ct Readme file](https://github.com/Shen-Cao/py_aff3ct/blob/master/README.md).

 > Remark: One may meet error of `uint_8 does not name a type` during compilation (e.g. WSL2-Ubuntu-22.04, gcc 15.1.0, gxx 15.1.0).
 A simple solution is to add `#include <stdint.h>` to the begining of reported file(s).